 (Grades K to 5)

 Travel an adventurous route across Africa from savanna to sea in the newest teacher resource and activities guide, highlighting Africa Rocks.
 Students learn about the habits and habitats of African penguins, vervet monkeys, hamadryas baboons, and dwarf crocodiles, along with lemurs from Madagascar.
 Activities explore the topics of biodiversity, adaptations, food webs, and animal classification.
-The guide includes 7 full-page pictures, 8 animal profiles, 12 in-classroom activities, a glossary, connections to the Next Generation Science Standards, and focus topics for student visits to the Zoo.Self-guided Activities
+The guide includes 7 full-page pictures, 8 animal profiles, 12 in-classroom activities, a glossary, connections to the Next Generation Science Standards, and focus topics for student visits to the Zoo.Adaptation Connections

 (Grades Pre-K through 12)

 Want to get the most out of your class’s self-guided visit to the Safari Park?
 Then this packet is for you.
 Self-guided activities offer grade-specific discussion prompts for chaperone-student groups while at the Park, in addition to pre-visit and post-visit learning suggestions for the classroom.
 The materials also provide a teacher checklist for making reservations and preparing for your visit.
 A separate, easy-to-copy sheet lists chaperone guidelines that help keep your trip organized and your students focused.Rhinoceros Curriculum